akaalias/algorand-ballet/README.md

 # Algorand Ballet

-Algorand Ballet is a qualitative analysis tool for the Algorand blockchain.
+A qualitative analysis tool for the Algorand blockchain

 ![Algorand Ballet](sample-screen.png)